gaearon/react-hot-loader/packages/react-proxy/README.md

 ### Limitations

 Alpha quality.
 0.13+.
 Only ES6 React classes are supported at the moment.
 No error handling.
-No production (disabled) mode.
 [TODO might give some idea.](https://github.com/gaearon/react-hotify/blob/master/TODO)

 ### Usage